snoopycrimecop/ome-documentation/omero/sysadmins/websockets.rst

 OMERO.server Websockets
 =======================

-OMERO 5.5.0 includes experimental support for websocket connections.
+Since version 5.5.0, OMERO includes support for websocket connections.
 This allows clients to connect to OMERO.server over HTTP/S using the Ice protocol (note: this is not the same as the :doc:`OMERO.web or JSON APIs <../developers/json-api>`).